INTRO PARTS

 DATING:

-We found 13 variations.
+We found 14 variations.
 This booklet was in use in for 12 years: 1936, 1937, 1938, 1939, 1940, 1941, 1942, 1948, 1949, 1950, 1951 and 1952.
-In 1941 there were probably two printings, one without a K-number and one with a K-number, making the total number of print runs 13.
+In 1941 there were probably two printings, one without a K-number and one with a K-number, and in 1942 possibly 2 print runs (as there are three variations with K-numbers) making the total number of print runs 14.
 It is probably no coincidence that there are as many variations as there are printings.
 This was a way to identify print runs without putting a date on the book.
 Or perhaps it was a running joke between the printer and Moubal?!

 So far we don't know the dates of each variation, but we hope to eventually find enough "uncontaminated" boxes with a dated price list and these manuals to be able to date (some of) them.
 Here what we found so far: